WayneHajas/YearFrequencyAnalysis/README.md

 Note that these files use PYTHON3 and pymc2.

 CorrRecruitConstM.py is an example of a full model.
-The model can be implemted through pymc.
+The model can be implemented through pymc.
 The submodels, recruitment, mortality and sampling, are integrated through multiple inheritance.

 AutoCorrelatedRecruit.py is an example of a recruitment submodel.
 Must produce nodes called LogRecruit ConstantMortality.py is an example of a mortality submodel.
 Must produce nodes called ProbSurv